petesimard/nesvibes/README.md

 - Thanks to the NES dev community for their extensive documentation
 - Special thanks to the authors of various technical documents about NES hardware
 - Inspired by other cycle-accurate emulators in the community

-## Status

-This is an active project under development.
-While many features are implemented and working, there's always room for improvement in accuracy and compatibility.